 - You have an account with access to the SSAS server (i.e., CORP\USER or email@example.com).

-- You know the name or IP address of the server.
+- The name or IP address of the server.

 - The SSAS server has the appropriate ports opened and available for access.

 Option 1: Connect to SSAS Within Network

-When you are connecting to the target SSAS database from within the corporate network and using the login credentials for your machine, you should follow this procedure.
+When you are connecting to the target SSAS database from within the corporate network and using the login credentials for your machine, follow this procedure.

-Note: If your company has provided you with VPN access to its network, make sure to login to the VPN.
+Note: If your company has provided you with VPN access to its network, first log in to the VPN.

 2. Under the Home tab, select Get data > Analysis Services.

 3. Complete the SQL Server Analysis Services database as follows:

 - Server: Enter the name or IP address of the SSAS server you are trying to connect to.